Delayed Payment Protection: Strong Shield for MSMEs

 - For Manufacturers: Trade Credit Insurance is vital here.
 With high overhead costs and large material outlays, a single massive unpaid order could lead to bankruptcy.

-- For Service Providers: Consider milestone-based payments.
+- For Freelancers & Service Providers: Consider milestone-based payments.
 By breaking a project into four parts and requiring payment before moving to the next phase, you protect yourself from losing the full value of your labor.

 Strategies to Prevent Delays Before They Happen